AutomationPanda/awesome-web-testing-playwright/tutorial/02-initial-exploration.md

 Beware that browser installation may take several minutes if your Internet connection is slow.

 *Note:*
-This tutorial was developed with Playwright 1.36.1.
+This tutorial was last updated with Playwright 1.55.0.
 Things might change in future versions.

-*Note:*
-If you are setting up an existing project that has Playwright as a dependency, then you will need to run `npm install` and then `npx playwright install` to install Playwright properly.

 ## Running the tests visually